Posted: 08 Feb 2021 Contributor: Candice Groves

 - 66% of Gen-Z says that product quality matters most to them when making a purchase.

 - 61% of Gen Zers will look for a brand that treats their personal information with the privacy it deserves.

 - 64% of Gen Zers will pay more for eco-friendly products, and 49% prefer to buy from local or independent retailers.

 - A National Retail Federation survey found that 36% of Gen Zers would create digital content for a brand, 42% would participate in an online game for a campaign and 43% would participate in a product review.

 - The same report discovered that 62% will not use apps or websites that are difficult to navigate and 60% will not use apps or websites that are slow to load.

 - 23 hours a week are spent watching video content by Gen Z.

 - 58% of Gen-Z is willing to pay more for products that are targeted to their individual personalities.

-Now you have seen some of the significant statistics that reveal just how much the Gen Z consumer will influence the future of marketing, let's highlight some key tips for Gen Z marketing:
+Now you have seen some of the significant gen z marketing statistics that reveal just how much the Gen Z consumer will influence the future of marketing, let's highlight some key tips for Generation Z marketing:

-- When working with influencers, you must ensure that the chosen influencers share similar core values to your audience, as well as advocate for similar causes to your brand’s mission statement.
-This way Gen Z can relate and aspire to be like the influencer.
+- When working with influencers, you must ensure that the chosen influencers share similar core values to your audience and advocate for similar causes to your brand’s mission statement.
+This way, Gen Z can relate and aspire to be like the influencer.